 Two elements play a role in every conflict.
 To start with: uncertainty about the business agreements.
 Because if people don’t know what to expect from each other, problems easily arise.

 The second is the relationship with others.
-How do we deal with errors and how do you work with others?
+How do we deal with errors and how do we work with others?
 In companies where a lot of attention is paid to cohesion, for example by organizing drinks parties and company parties, you see fewer conflicts.
 Because you get to know people better outside work, you get more understanding for each other.

 Resolving the fight

 Resolving or preventing a conflict can best be summarized by the motto: do not deny what you really feel.
 If something is bothering you, you have to do something about it.
 Talk to the person with whom you have a conflict.
-If necessary, go to a supervisor, someone from human resources or a counselor/mediator.
+If necessary, go to a supervisor, someone from human resources, or a counselor/mediator.

 Because that is the most important thing to prevent conflicts at work.
 You have to talk about it openly.
 People often don’t discuss it.
 Then it gets bigger.
 And for such a conversation it is important to think: what would it ideally look like?
 What would work well for me? people never thought about that beforehand.